Guide for completing the Coxswain Grade 3 declaration

 • Correct use of marine radio in an emergency

 • Vessel abandonment procedures.
-This could include:
+This must include:

-• Vessel abandonment: don a lifejacket and check, assist others, muster
+• Vessel abandonment: don a lifejacket and check, assist others, muster passengers and crew

 • In water survival: stay with vessel if partially afloat, stay together in a group, maintain morale and communication, lookout maintained for rescue craft, follow rescue instructions